 Despite growing nutritional awareness and improved food safety in developing countries, malnutrition is a pervasive public health issue.
-While caloric deficiencies and famine are now history in most countries, deficiencies of individual nutrients due to unbalanced diets are on the rise in some countries.1
+While caloric deficiencies and famines are now history in most countries, deficiencies of individual nutrients due to unbalanced diets are on the rise in some countries.1

 Forms of malnutrition